itsthejb/docker-ispconfig/README.md

+**Archived!** I've now moved to [Proxmox](https://www.proxmox.com/en/), meaning I'm using ISPConfig in a VM with a standard install.
+This now makes this project redundant

+---

 # ispconfig-docker

 This is a fork of [Unimock](https://github.com/unimock)'s excellent work on implementing a containerized version of the [ISPConfig](https://www.ispconfig.org) web-hosting suite.